docryte/docryte/README.md

  - RabbitMQ
  - Redis

- **My achievements on current workplace:**
+**My achievements at my current workplace:**
- - Developed personal account API from scratch.
+ - Developed the personal account API from scratch.
- - Developed high-perfomant microservice for serving files with image compression.
+ - Developed a high-performance microservice for serving files with image compression.
- - Developed internal library for authorization in different microservices for different user-types.
+ - Developed an internal library for authorization in different microservices for different user types.
- - Developed internal library for proccessing and creating juridical documents.
+ - Developed an internal library for processing and creating juridical documents.
- - Parcipiated in hackathon on developing HR-service and took 4th place out of more than 20 parcipiants.
+ - Participated in a hackathon on developing an HR service and took 4th place out of more than 20 participants.

 I'm open for work.
-If you want hire me, you can contact me via **Email (docryte@gmail.com)** or **Telegram (@docryte)**.
+If you want to hire me, you can contact me via **email (docryte@gmail.com)** or **Telegram (@docryte)**.